 Duke TeachHouse

-Duke TeachHouse is a living and learning community for early career teachers and graduates of the Duke University teacher preparation programs: Elementary, Secondary, and Master of Arts in Teaching Programs.
+Duke TeachHouse is a living and learning community for early career teachers in Durham.
 The intensive experience focuses on equipping early career educators with the confidence, competence, knowledge and networks necessary to develop leadership, creative problem solving, and innovation skills.

-Duke TeachHouse includes two neighboring duplexes on 9th Street near Duke University.
+Duke TeachHouse includes two neighboring houses on 9th Street and one house on Markham near Duke University.
 Each TeachHouse Fellow has two roommates, their own living space and a private bathroom.

 Connecting and Supporting Teachers and Communities